Debankita15/medvoice-avatar/README.md

 ### How It Works
 1. **Scan Prescription**: Upload a medical prescription in text form.
 2. **TTS with Amazon Polly**: The text is processed by Amazon Polly, which converts the prescription text into speech.
-3. **Avatar Creation**: The user can either upload a custom avatar or use a default AI-generated avatar.
+3. **Avatar**: The user currently uses a default AI-generated avatar.
 4. **Video Generation**: The avatar is synchronized with the audio, and a video is generated showing the avatar reading out the prescription.

 ---